-I'm a two-time Emmy Award winner, and twice BAFTA-nominated documentary producer and executive producer, and I've been a shooting director for 20 years.
-I make documentaries for the BBC, Channel 4, ITV, CNN, PBS, Vice, ARTE and Al Jazeera, as well as BBC Radio 3 and Radio 4.
+I'm a documentary producer, editor, cameraperson and director and I work in television, radio and podcasting.
+I have won a BAFTA, two Emmy Awards and two Peabody Awards, and in my 30 year career I have made documentaries for the BBC, Channel 4, ITV, CNN, PBS, Vice, ARTE and Al Jazeera, as well as BBC Radio 3 and Radio 4.

-I enjoy variety in my work and try not to get pigeonholed in one genre or style; what most interests me is telling meaningful human stories with a compelling narrative.
-So over the past two decades, I've investigated war crimes, ethnic cleansing, state repression and religious extremism; I've tackled the mysteries of cosmology with Professor Jim Al Khalili, looked at 19th century engineering projects with Professor Simon Schaffer, and examined world history and culture with Dr Bettany Hughes; I've worked with activists fighting FGM in Africa, transgender people tackling LGBT prejudice in India, and war-damaged PTSD sufferers rebuilding their lives; I've explored the art of female singers in Iran and collaborated with actors at Shakespeare's Globe Theatre; I particularly enjoy tackling the stories which lie at the intersection of human rights, art and activism.
+I enjoy variety in my work and try not to get pigeonholed in one genre or style; what most interests me is telling meaningful human stories with a compelling narrative drive.
+I've made films about war crimes, genocide, ethnic cleansing, state repression, eugenics and religious extremism; I've worked with activists fighting FGM in Africa, transgender people tackling LGBT prejudice in India, and war-damaged PTSD sufferers rebuilding their lives; I've explored the art of female singers in Iran and collaborated with actors at Shakespeare's Globe Theatre, tackled the fundamental nature of reality with Professor Jim Al Khalili, I've examined world history and culture with Dr Bettany Hughes and explored the connections between literature and life with writer Sally Bayley.
+I particularly enjoy telling stories which lie at the intersection of human rights, art and activism.

-I have won two Emmy Awards, a Peabody Award, a Royal Television Society Award and the Polk Award for Investigative Journalism, as well as being twice been nominated for a BAFTA, and have received a Grierson Award nomination and three other RTS nominations, as producer, editor/executive producer or shooting PD.
+I have won a BAFTA Award for Best Current Affairs Film, two Emmy Awards for Best Current Affairs Film, a Peabody Award, a Royal Television Society Award and the Polk Award for Investigative Journalism.
+I'm also three-times nominated for a BAFTA, and have received a Grierson Award nomination and three other RTS nominations, as producer, editor/executive producer or shooting PD.

 My other awards include The Human Trafficking Foundation Media Award (2011), Broadcast Award nominee (2011), National Headliners Award for Investigative Journalism, (2003), The Cine Golden Eagle Award (2004), Prix Europa Award (Special Commendation 2001), the Overseas Press Club Award (2003), the Amy and Eric Burger Award for International Reporting (2003), and One World Media Award (2004).